tieje/MyAliases/README.md

 # MyAliases
 Aliases that I use on systems.
 Run the `setup-aliases.sh` file when you need to setup aliases on unix systems.

-Commands for appending shebang lines and `chmod u+x` to all files in the current directory for Holberton projects:
+Commands for appending shebang lines to all files in the current directory for Holberton projects:

 - `shebangs`
 - `bangs`